MateVaradi/DataScienceProjects/Geospatial-Analysis-NYC-Airbnb/README.md

 I build on what I learned from the [Kaggle Learn course on Geospatial Analysis](https://www.kaggle.com/learn/geospatial-analysis).
 After analyzing the data, I create and use geospatial variables, such as distance from popular NYC sights to predict listing price.

 To have a look at the Jupyter Notebook that contains the analysis and displays the interactive maps, please go to [this link]( https://nbviewer.jupyter.org/github/MateVaradi/DataScienceProjects/blob/master/Geospatial-Analysis-NYC-Airbnb/NYC%20Airbnb%20%28geospatial%29%20data%20analysis%20and%20price%20prediction.ipynb).
 (This is the nbviewer view of the .ipynb file of this repository.
 GitHub cannot natively display folium maps.)
+Alternatively, you can look at my [notebook on Kaggle](https://www.kaggle.comnyc-airbnb-geospatial-analysis-price-predictions).

 ![Distances from top sights](https://github.com/MateVaradi/DataScienceProjects/blob/master/Geospatial-Analysis-NYC-Airbnb/distances_from_top_sights.png)